Organists Online

 Instrument: Occasionally, Organists Online is asked to provide a piper for a funeral, a trumpeter for a wedding, or a traditional jazz band.
 These figures are included so that you can see what non-organists are being offered.

-Permanent: This year, 2020, Permanent Organists are added for the first time.
+Permanent: In the year 2019 - 2020, Permanent Organists are added for the first time.
 It's not possible to make a meaningful comparison between a job which requires no more than playing for one service a month to one that embraces many services and lots of choir work etc (£400 v £41,900).
 However, over a period of a few years, a trend may become apparent which some people could find useful.

 stats table